pslabs-ps/CMM2-ExpansionCard-ShiftRegisterLed/README.md

 1. Cut goldpin headers with pliers to correct length and install
 2. Install jumpers

-# Shift register LED card sample code
+# Shift register single LED card sample code
 <img src="Images/example1.png" width="800">

 For purpuse of this code, card should be confugured as follows: